Everything you need to know

-While these forecast and alerts are not guaranteed to identify all Triad events, and we take no responsibility for missed Triads, we have developed our system to provide all customers with the best available information with which to plan and react as decided.
+While these forecast and alerts are not guaranteed to identify all Triad events, and we take no responsibility for missed Triads, our team has developed a system to provide customers with the best available information, enabling them to react as they see fit.
+Last year our team successfully and accurately forecasted all three Triads.